JulienPalard/peps/pep-0xxx.rst

 japanese [19]_ [20]_, spanish [21]_), even though their translation
 are not visible on d.p.o.
-Other less visible and less organized groups are also translating in their mother language, we heard of Russian, Chinese, Korean, maybe some others we didn't found yet.
+Other less visible and less organized groups are also translating in their mother language, we heard of Russian, Chinese, Korean, maybe some others we didn't find yet.
 This PEP defines rules to move translations on docs.python.org so they can easily be found by developers, newcomers and potential translators.